Nanoatic/Snake/libs/SDL2-2.0.9-Mingw/docs/README-directfb.md

 Simple Window Manager
 =====================

-The driver has support for a very, very basic window manager you may want to use when running with "wm=default".
+The driver has support for a very, very basic GameWindow manager you may want to use when running with "wm=default".
 Use

 export SDL_DIRECTFB_WM=1

-to enable basic window borders.
-In order to have the window title rendered, you need to have the following font installed:
+to enable basic GameWindow borders.
+In order to have the GameWindow title rendered, you need to have the following font installed:

 /usr/share/fonts/truetype/freefont/FreeSans.ttf